phoenix-chronobiology/phoenix-chronobiology.github.io/docs/index.md

     * Easy to use
     * Collects a week of blood pressure measurements

-2. **Develop a means for chronobiological analysis of the collected blood pressure measurements**
+2. **Develop a means for chronobiological analysis of collected blood pressure measurements**&emsp;(<span style="color: indigo; font-style: italic;">:material-arrow-left-circle: Focus of this site</span>)

 3. Be a learning community

-4. Deliver the monitor and analytic framework to the Halberg Chronobiology Center, for long term use on massive scale to:
+4. Deliver the monitor and analytic framework to the [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }, for long term use on massive scale to:

     * Obtain measures of health
-    * Encourage the development of techniques for Diagnosis, Prevention and Treatment
+    * Encourage the development of techniques for diagnosis, prevention and treatment

-**This website focuses on #2.**

-## The Phoenix Learning Community

-The **Phoenix Projects** operate as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers, IEEE](https://tc-ieee.org){: target="_blank" }.
-Though the Twin Cities Section is source for the projects' core engineers, the projects welcome students, engineers and scientists regardless of IEEE membership.

-The Projects operate on [open source principles](https://opensource.org/osd/){: target="_blank" }, so that it can learn from others and other can learn from it.